 Spallone (2008 - 2011)

 Steven earned his PhD at the University of Chicago with Robert Kottwitz.
-He next came to OU as a postdoctoral fellow and is now an associate professor at IISER Pune in Pune, India.
+He next came to OU as a postdoctoral fellow and is now a professor at IISER Pune in Pune, India.